polkadot-developers/polkadot-docs/infrastructure/validators/build-a-community.md

 slashed.
 This means it is paramount for nominators only to nominate validators that they trust, as well as for validators to do their best to instill confidence in their ability to provide validation services.
-Validators should do their best to build a reputation through many different means, as this is one of the most important factors in how nominators should pick whom they stake with.
+Validators should do their best to build a reputation through different means, as this is one of the most important factors in how nominators should pick whom they stake with.

 ## Gaining Visibility